JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-   level, e.g. a `feedback_vars` submodule threaded through an interface-func wrapper) while wrapping other, unrelated sliceable logic — before declaring the path unpipelinable it scans the remaining ranked candidates for the deepest one that autopipelining *can* help, so one stuck ancestor never masks a densifiable one on the same path;
+   level, e.g. a `feedback_vars` submodule threaded through an interface-func wrapper) while wrapping other, unrelated sliceable logic — before declaring the path unpipelinable it scans the remaining ranked candidates for the deepest one that auto-pipelining *can* help, so one stuck ancestor never masks a densifiable one on the same path;
 3. entity-local `REG_STAGEn` stage numbers are logged only — stage indices are local to the entity the FF lives in, never global;